project-ida/notes/Deep strong coupling.md

 ## Deep strong coupling

-When $\gamma_{\rm diss} \ll \omega_1,\omega_2 < \omega_{\rm coupling}$ , the coupling begins to dominate over everything else and we enter into a regime called "Deep strong coupling".
+When $\gamma_{\rm diss} \ll \omega_1,\omega_2 \lesssim \omega_{\rm coupling}$ , the coupling begins to dominate over everything else and we enter into a regime called "Deep strong coupling".
 Energy transfer between the two pendulums is so fast that it's almost instantaneous and so it's not possible to move one pendulum without the other - they act as a single rigid body.

 # A quantum example